Best Enterprise RFP and Proposal Software in 2026

 Enterprise-procurement proposal software is the system that an enterprise sales, presales, and InfoSec organization uses to respond to inbound RFPs, RFIs, DDQs, and security questionnaires at scale.
 The buyers in this niche are Fortune 1000 sales operations leaders, proposal directors, and chief information security officers whose teams field hundreds to thousands of formal procurement requests a year.
 The constraint that defines the category is volume plus compliance: a 50-person proposal team is responding to a 400-question CAIQ on Monday, a 1200-line federal RFP on Tuesday, and a vendor-risk DDQ on Wednesday, and every answer has to be sourced, attributable, and consistent with the company's SOC 2 report and ISO 27001 statement.

-The category settled around two incumbents and a wave of AI-native challengers.
-Responsive (formerly RFPIO) and Loopio are the established enterprise platforms, both with SOC 2 Type II posture, both with content libraries that scale past tens of thousands of approved answers, and both deeply integrated with Salesforce, Microsoft 365, and the major SSO providers.
-AutogenAI is the FedRAMP-High-credentialed pick that wins federal and regulated bids.
-Inventive AI, SiftHub, and Arphie compete on AI-first response generation grounded in the source library.
-Conveyor and Iris AI compete narrowly on the security-questionnaire workflow paired with public trust centers.
+The category settled around two incumbents and a wave of AI-native challengers on the proposal side, and a parallel cluster of GRC platforms that ship questionnaire-response features as extensions of their compliance core.
+Responsive (formerly RFPIO) and Loopio are the established enterprise proposal platforms, both with SOC 2 Type II posture, both with content libraries that scale past tens of thousands of approved answers, and both deeply integrated with Salesforce, Microsoft 365, and the major SSO providers.
+Vanta, Drata, Secureframe, OneTrust, AuditBoard, Hyperproof, and Workiva compete for the same buyer when the workflow is anchored on SOC 2 attachments and CAIQ-style questionnaires.

-The decision usually comes down to three questions: whether the buyer needs a single platform serving InfoSec and proposals together or two specialised tools, whether the bid mix includes federal or DoD work that demands FedRAMP, and how aggressively the team wants to deploy AI drafting against confidential RFP content.
+The decision usually comes down to three questions: whether the buyer needs a single platform serving InfoSec and proposals together or a proposal tool paired with a dedicated GRC tool, whether the bid mix includes federal or DoD work that demands FedRAMP, and how aggressively the team wants to deploy AI drafting against confidential RFP content.
 Pricing is negotiable, deployments run 8 to 16 weeks, and procurement review is the gate that filters every shortlist.

 How AI ranks them